Italian 10-year bonds set for best month since January

 Italy's 10-year yield dropped 30 basis points in July to its lowest since early March, its biggest monthly fall since January.
 IT10YT=RR That also dragged down the risk premium it pays over Germany for 10-year debt to March lows.
 DE10IT10=RR

-But safe-haven German government bonds had a decent month as well, set for their biggest monthly decline in yields since April.
-DE10YT=RR They are also set for their best performance in seven weeks.
+But safe-haven German government bonds also had a decent month, with yields set for their biggest monthly decline since April DE10YT=RRand their best weekly performance in seven weeks.

 Safe-haven bonds are likely to remain supported given the rise in coronavirus cases around the world, raising fears of new lockdowns.

-Analysts said month-end index extensions, where funds rebalance their portfolios to reflect activity during the month, were also likely to continue supporting bonds on Friday.
+Analysts said month-end index extensions, where funds rebalance their portfolios to reflect activity during the month, also supported bonds on Friday.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))